svellucci18/code-quiz/psuedocode.md

 - Create scoreboard
-    - Ask for user initials when game is finished
+    - Ask for user initials when game is finished DONE
     - If they win:
-        - Store time when finished
+        - Store time when finished DONE
-        - Ask user for initials
+        - Ask user for initials DONE
-        - Store initials and scores with localStorage
+        - Store initials and scores with localStorage DONE
         - declare all variables at the top
-        - if I want the scoreboard in my contentContainerEl, I need to dynamically create that HTML
+        - if I want the scoreboard in my contentContainerEl, I need to dynamically create that HTML SKIP
+    - Print highscores
+    - Clear highscores upon demand
+Scoreboard tips:
+Set empty array to whatever is stored in the storage when the page loads.
+-dynamically create the scoreboard in the content box when the highscores (upper left) link is clicked.
+-Use the array to populate the list getItem

 Final touches: